dstl/Stone-Soup/docs/source/runmanager.rst

 Set Up
 ------
-**Requires pathos module to work.
-This is a dependency for the multiprocessing feature.
-(BSD LICENSE)**

 To use the runmanager you must make a copy of the runmanager.py folder in the directory you wish to run from i.e your root folder.